Duchene scores twice, Sens stop Panthers' home win streak | WHIZ News

 The Panthers are three points behind New Jersey for the final playoff spot in the Eastern Conference.

 Duchene broke a 3-all tie when his shot from the slot went over Luongo and high into the net.
-Burrows stretched the lead to 5-3 with 1:45 remaining.
+Pageau poked in a rebound with 1:45 remaining to stretch the lead to 5-3.

 Paajarvi put the Senators ahead 3-2 when he swept in a rebound 42 seconds into the third period.

-Note: This story has been updated with official scoring change crediting final goal to Pageau.